 In this time of change, your ability to create inspiration becomes essential: both to attract people to your project and to inspire yourself and them to do more.

-The third building block is to ask your audience to make a choice: are they with you?
+There is no one ‘right’ way of doing this.
+But every inspiring vision is built from the same seven building blocks.
+The third of these blocks is to ask your audience to make a choice: are they with you?

-The more you can inspire people to choose, for their own reasons, to travel with you through an imperfect world, the more you will build a team that actively works to find the opportunities in the problems that arise, rather than questioning every step of the journey.
+The more you inspire people to decide for themselves whether they actively want to travel with you through this imperfect, churning world, the more you will build a team that works to find the opportunities in every problem, instead of questioning and complaining every step of the way.

 Asking people to make a choice is another step to making you and them antifragile.

 In your work, and in your personal life, are you actively committed to the direction you are taking?
 What about the people around you?
 What would happen if you changed either of those things?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.

 You can sign up to daily posts here.

 (And remember: you don’t learn to swim by reading about swimming, you also have to practice.)